- Why did NTIA establish SLIGP?

 You can also reference the PowerPoint presentations from the SLIGP Winter 2014 Workshops (Slides 27 -30).

 - May a recipient request an extension of time for the grant period of performance?

 Yes, recipients may request a no-cost extension to the three-year period of performance.
 However, such requests may not occur until the final year of the grant period, must contain sufficient justification to warrant an extension, be recommended by the Federal Program Officer, and be approved by the Grants Officer.
-If approved, grantees will have more time (up to twelve (12) months, but with no additional funds, to complete performance.
+If approved, grantees will have more time (up to 12 months), but no additional funds, to complete performance.

 - What are allowable costs?